Massachusetts / Middlesex County

 Healthcare

-Healthcare in Lexington is top-tier, with access to major hospitals like Lahey Hospital & Medical Center and Winchester Hospital nearby.
-The area boasts a high physician density (4.2 per 1,000 residents) and nearly universal health insurance coverage at 97.2%.
-These factors contribute to excellent local healthcare services for families and individuals.
+Lexington residents have access to quality healthcare, with major hospitals like Lahey Hospital & Medical Center and Winchester Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 4.2 per 1,000 people and 97.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals